 - defence (barracks).

 Transport has attracted the most significant investments, followed by energy, water and telecoms.
-Social, energy and telecom infrastructures are the sectors with the largest number of PPP initiatives.12 The health sector has also seen several large PPP projects being tendered and developed over the past few years, often attracting the interest of foreign investors.13
+Social, energy and telecoms infrastructure are the sectors with the largest number of PPP initiatives.13 The health sector has also seen several large PPP projects being tendered and developed over the past few years, often attracting the interest of foreign investors.14

 The year in review

-A recent significant development has been the issuance of the PPP contract template19 setting out a clear allocation of risks based on the bankability of the projects and Eurostat principles for the off-balance allocation of the project's cost.
+In January 2021 a PPP contract template15 was issued setting out a clear allocation of risks based on the bankability of the projects and Eurostat principles for the off-balance allocation of the project's costs.
 Although it is not binding, it will provide the authorities with authoritative guidance and should significantly promote the use of PPP.
 The template is based on a concession to design, build and operate a project whereby the revenues mainly consist of a fee paid by the authority and include a public grant.
-Therefore it was primarily thought up for social infrastructure concessions, but pending the drafting of other templates, it shall be used as a form agreement for any other type of concession, subject to appropriate changes.
-Currently, the government is working on a number of templates for specific sectors (energy performance contracts, hospitals, schools, prisons and other cold projects).20
+Therefore, it was primarily thought up for social infrastructure concessions, but pending the drafting of other templates, it shall be used as a form agreement for any other type of concession, subject to appropriate changes.
+Currently, the government is working on a number of templates for specific sectors (energy performance contracts, hospitals, schools, prisons and other cold projects).16

-Some of the most significant Italian PPP projects tendered recently are:
+Some of the most significant Italian PPP projects tendered, awarded or proposed by private parties through unsolicited proposals recently are:

-- as regards brownfield projects, the €2.5 billion motorway between Tuscany and Liguria,21 the €2.5 billion A21 and A5 toll roads22 and the €800 million A3 motorway concession.
+- for brownfield projects, the €2.5 billion motorway between Tuscany and Liguria,25 the €2.5 billion A21 and A5 toll roads26 and the €800 million A3 motorway concession.

 i Types of public–private partnership